diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** It should not be possible to register a new profession if it already exists in the system.
+* **AC1:** It should not be possible to register a new job if it already exists in the system.

 ### 1.4.
 Found out Dependencies